Hemicellulose: Biosynthesis

 Hemicelluloses are synthesised from sugar nucleotides in the cell's Golgi apparatus.
 Two models explain their synthesis: 1) a '2 component model' where modification occurs at two transmembrane proteins, and 2) a '1 component model' where modification occurs only at one transmembrane protein.
 After synthesis, hemicelluloses are transported to the plasma membrane via Golgi vesicles.

 Each kind of hemicellulose is biosynthesized by specialized enzymes.

 Mannan chain backbones are synthesized by cellulose synthase-like protein family A (CSLA) and possibly enzymes in cellulose synthase-like protein family D (CSLD).
 Mannan synthase, a particular enzyme in CSLA, is responsible for the addition of mannose units to the backbone.
 The galactose side-chains of some mannans are added by galactomannan galactosyltransferase.
 Acetylation of mannans is mediated by a mannan O-acetyltransferase, however, this enzyme has not been definitively identified.

 Xyloglucan backbone synthesis is mediated by cellulose synthase-like protein family C (CSLC), particularly glucan synthase, which adds glucose units to the chain.
 Backbone synthesis of xyloglucan is also mediated in some way by xylosyltransferase, but this mechanism is separate to its transferase function and remains unclear.
 Xylosyltransferase in its transferase function is, however, utilized for the addition of xylose to the side-chain.
 Other enzymes utilized for side-chain synthesis of xyloglucan include galactosyltransferase (which is responsible for the addition of [galactose and of which two different forms are utilized), fucosyltransferase (which is responsible for the addition of fucose), and acetyltransferase (which is responsible for acetylation).

 Xylan backbone synthesis, unlike that of the other hemicelluloses, is not mediated by any cellulose synthase-like proteins.
 Instead, xylan synthase is responsible for backbone synthesis, facilitating the addition of xylose.
 Several genes for xylan synthases have been identified.
 Several other enzymes are utilized for the addition and modification of the side-chain units of xylan, including glucuronosyltransferase (which adds [glucuronic acid units), xylosyltransferase (which adds additional xylose units), arabinosyltransferase (which adds arabinose), methyltransferase (responsible for methylation), and acetyltransferase] (responsible for acetylation).
 Given that mixed-linkage glucan is a non-branched homopolymer of glucose, there is no side-chain synthesis, only the addition of glucose to the backbone in two linkages, β1-3 and β1-4.
 Backbone synthesis is mediated by enzymes in cellulose synthase-like protein families F and H (CSLF and CSLH), specifically glucan synthase.
 Several forms of glucan synthase from CSLF and CSLH have been identified.
 All of them are responsible for addition of glucose to the backbone and all are capable of producing both β1-3 and β1-4 linkages, however, it is unknown how much each specific enzyme contributes to the distribution of β1-3 and β1-4 linkages.

 Applications

-In the sulfite pulp process the hemicellulose is largely hydrolysed by the acid pulping liquor ending up in the brown liquor where the fermentable hexose sugars (around 2%) can be used for producing ethanol.
+In the sulfite pulp process, hemicellulose is largely hydrolysed by the acid pulping liquor ending up in the brown liquor where the fermentable hexose sugars (around 2%) can be used for producing ethanol.
 This process was primarily applied to calcium sulfite brown liquors.